nsollazzo/meinheld-gunicorn-docker/README.md

 ### Latest Changes

+### 0.4.0

+* Added python 3.8 slim-buster and removed alpine and 2.7

 ### 0.3.0

 * Refactor tests to use env vars and add image tags for each build date, like `nsollazzo/meinheld-gunicorn:python3.7-slim-buster-2019-10-15`.
 PR [#8](https://github.com/nsollazzo/meinheld-gunicorn-docker/pull/8).